Lukas-Bohez/project-one/frontend/articles/posts/google-revolution.md

 As we look back on Google's journey from a garage startup to a global powerhouse, one thing becomes clear: Google has been a force for good in the world.
 They've made information accessible, technology understandable, and innovation possible for everyone.

-Google didn't just change search—they changed how we think about technology, business, and human potential.
+Google didn't just change searchthey changed how we think about technology, business, and human potential.
 Their commitment to organizing the world's information has connected people, sparked ideas, and created opportunities that were unimaginable just a few decades ago.

 In an era of rapid technological change, Google continues to lead with vision, innovation, and a genuine desire to make the world better.
 Their story is far from over, and the best chapters may still be unwritten.

-**Thank you, Google, for changing the world—and for continuing to innovate for the benefit of all humanity.**
+**Thank you, Google, for changing the worldand for continuing to innovate for the benefit of all humanity.**